 Species name Leptospira interrogans serovar Lai str.
 56601 Leptospira borgpetersenii serovar Hardjo-bovis str.
 L550 Leptospira biflexa serovar Patoc str.
 'Patoc 1 (Ames)'

 Chromosome I RefSeq NC_004342.2 NC_008508.1 NC_010842.1

 Chromosome I size (Mb) 4.339 3.614 3.604

 Chromosome II RefSeq NC_004343.2 NC_008509.1 NC_010845.1

 Chromosome II size (Mb) 0.359 0.317 0.278

 Plasmid p74 RefSeq N/A N/A NC_010846.1

 Plasmid p74 size (Mb) N/A N/A 0.074

 Total genome size (Mb) 4.698 3.931 3.956

-Total protein# 3683 2945 3600
+Total protein # 3683 2945 3600

-Transporters 254 222 294
+Transporters 270 260 337

-Transporters as % of proteins 6.90 7.54 8.17
+Transporters as % of proteins 7.33 8.83 9.36

 Pathogenic?
 Yes Yes No

-interrogans serovar Lai str.
-56601, L. biflexa serovar Patoc str.
-'Patoc 1 (Ames)', and L. borgpetersenii serovar Hardjo-bovis str.
-L550 were used [15,22,23].
-Each protein sequence from the respective proteomes was queried and blasted against the Transporter Classification Database (TCDB; www.tcdb.org [24]) using the program GBlast [25].
-GBlast retrieves the TC top hit sequence, TC number, protein size in number of amino acvl residues, the number of predicted TMSs using the HMMTop 2.0 Program, the E-value for the query and hit proteins, regions of sequence similarity, and regions of TMS overlap.
+residues, the number of predicted TMSs using the HMMTop 2.0 Program, the E-value for the query and hit proteins, regions of sequence similarity, and regions of TMS overlap.
 The low complexity filter was not used as it is normally of value only for larger datasets including proteins with multiple repeat elements.
-GBlast can be used with any E-value cutoff desired.
-The Web-based Hydropathy, Amphipathicity and Topology (WHAT) program [26,27] was used with a window size of 19 residues and an angle of 100° (as is appropriate for alpha helices) to display the hydropathy and amphipathicity plots for individual proteins in conjunction with TOPCONS for consensus prediction (TOPCONS, www.topcons.net) in order to resolve the differences in the numbers of TMSs between the proteins retrieved and their TCDB homologs.
-The plots generated by WHAT allow the user to judge if a program such as HMMTOP has missed a TMS or has predicted a TMS inappropriately.
-A cut-off E-value of 0.001 was used with the GBlast program to eliminate most false positives and proteins with unreliable degrees of sequence divergence, but all hits recorded were rigorously tested to determine homology.
+The Web-based Hydropathy, Amphipathicity and Topology (WHAT) program [26.27] was used with a window size of 19 residues and an angle of 100° (as is appropriate for alpha helices) to display the hydropathy plot for individual proteins in conjunction with TOP-CONS for consensus prediction (TOPCONS, www.topcons.net) in order to resolve the differences in the number of TMSs between the proteins retrieved and their TCDB homologs.
+The plot generated by WHAT allows the user to judge if a program such as HMMTOP has missed a TMS or has predicted a TMS inappropriately.
+A cut-off Evalue of 0.001 was used with the GBlast program to eliminate most false positives and proteins with unreliable degrees of sequence divergence.

 Proteins with no predicted TMSs were eliminated so that only integral membrane proteins, primarily multispanning membrane proteins, were retrieved.
 Proteins with only an N-terminal signal sequence are numerous because these proteins include almost all secreted proteins that are exported via the general secretory (Sec) pathway or twin arginine translocase (TAT) [28,29].
 The topological prediction programs often miss these TMSs, recording the proteins to have zero TMSs.
-Consequently, the number of zero or one TMS proteins retrieved were not reliable, and were therefore not always recorded.
-They were generally excluded from our analyses.
-While this approach yields fewer transport proteins, the representation of transport systems should remain unaffected since virtually all transport systems include integral multi-spanning membrane proteins.
-Such a method favors representation of transporter types and reveals their substrate diversity.
-TMSs detected by GBlast are those of the $\alpha$ -helix-type transporters and not the $\beta$ -sheet-type porins.
-Transporters known to have β-sheet porins found primarily in TC subclasses 1.B and partly in 1.C, were further analyzed for $\beta$ strands using PRED-TMBB with all three decoding methods [30].
+Consequently, the number of zero or one TMS proteins retrieved were not reliable and were therefore not always recorded.
+Furthermore, TMSs detected by GBlast are those only of the $\alpha$ -helix-type transporters and not the $\beta$ -sheet-type porins.
+Transporters known to have $\beta$ -sheet, porins found primarily in TC subclasses 1.B and partly in 1.C, were further analyzed for $\beta$ -strands using PRED-TMBB with all three decoding methods [30].